walkerke/geog30323/syllabus.md

 ### Course format

 Course time will be used for lecture, discussion, applied tutorials, and assignment work.
-The class will be managed through SageMathCloud, accessible at <http://cloud.sagemath.com>, and course materials will be available at the course website repository at <https://github.com/walkerke/geog30323>.
+The class will be managed through CoCalc, accessible at <https://cocalc.com/app>, and course materials will be available at the course website repository at <https://github.com/walkerke/geog30323>.
 You will submit your assignments and view your grades on the Sage Math Cloud website.

 ### Readings